 You can also prepare kids’ backpacks the night before.
 Make sure that homework, school supplies and permissions slips are all safely tucked away.
 And place backpacks next to the door so kids can grab them quickly on their way out.

 7. Organize your own items

-8. Have your kids shower at night
+8. Have kids shower at night

 9. Set alarms 15 minutes early

 Having a few extra minutes can ease stress levels for everyone.
 In fact, it’s always best to allot your family more time than you think you need.

 10. Invest in a light alarm

 Some kids have a really hard time waking up.
 It might help to get an alarm that uses light along with sound.
 These alarms mimic the sunrise, which helps ease kids awake.